-There are several harmful consequences for your arteries and heart because high blood pressure, also called hypertension, places a higher workload on them.
+There are several harmful consequences for your arteries and heart because high blood pressure, also called HBP or hypertension, places a higher workload on them.
 It addition, high blood pressure can damage other organs.

 How does high blood pressure hurt the arteries?

 - HBP damages the walls of the arteries.

 If you have high blood pressure, the force exerted on your arteries is too high.
 It's so high that it creates microscopic tears in the artery walls that then turn into scar tissue.

 Acting like latticework inside your arteries, this scar tissue provides a lodging place for particles of fat, cholesterol and other substances, which are collectively called plaque.
 As the plaque builds up, the arteries slowly narrow and harden, causing conditions such as peripheral artery disease (PAD) and coronary artery disease (CAD).